Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: Introduction

 To tackle this problem, a new type of IRS, called \emph{active} IRS, has been recently proposed to enable simultaneous signal reflection and \emph{amplification}, thus more effectively compensating the severe cascaded path loss as compared to passive IRS without signal amplification \cite{9377648,9734027,daiActive}.
-As shown in Fig. \ref{sysmod}, active IRS comprises a number of meta-atoms with reflection-type amplifiers that can simultaneously alter the signal's phase and amplify its amplitude to enhance the signal power at the receiver, albeit at modestly higher power consumption and hardware cost compared to conventional passive IRS.
+As shown in Fig. \ref{sysmod}, active IRS comprises a number of meta-atoms with reflection-type amplifiers.
+Compared to conventional passive IRS, active IRS can simultaneously alter the signal's phase and amplify its amplitude to enhance the signal power at the receiver with moderately higher power consumption and hardware cost.
 Moreover, the amplitude control with power amplification by active IRS provides more degrees-of-freedom (DoFs) to achieve finer-grained reflective beamforming than passive IRS.
-In addition, the reflection-type amplifiers of active IRS directly amplify the incident signals in a full-duplex manner yet without the need of high-cost and power-hungry radio frequency (RF) chains, which is thus more cost and energy efficient than traditional half-duplex or more advanced full-duplex active relay that requires sophisticated RF chains for signal processing and amplification.
-Despite the above advantages, active IRS also brings new design issues, which need to be studied to evaluate its practical performance gain over passive IRS and traditional active relay.
+In addition, the reflection-type amplifiers of active IRS can directly amplify incoming signals in a full-duplex manner.
+Compared to traditional half-duplex or more advanced full-duplex active relays, reflection-type amplifiers of active IRS are more cost- and energy-efficient as they do not require expensive and power-hungry radio frequency (RF) chains.
+The above appealing features of active IRS offer the great potential to significantly enhance the performance of future sixth-generation (6G) wireless applications, such as indoor localization, autonomous vehicle, by enhancing desired signal power, suppressing undesired interference, and improving transmission reliability, etc. Despite the above advantages, active IRS also brings new design issues, which need to be studied to evaluate its practical performance gain over passive IRS and traditional active relay.
 For example, due to signal amplification, the reflecting components of active IRS generate non-negligible amplification noise, which results in degraded signal-to-noise ratio (SNR) at the receiver and thus calls for efficient techniques to balance the trade-off between signal and noise amplification by active IRS.
 Moreover, as active IRS usually has limited power supply in practice, it is of paramount importance to design its size (number of reflecting elements) and placement for optimizing the communication performance.

 Motivated by the above, this article aims to provide a comprehensive overview of active-IRS-aided wireless communications.
 To this end, we first present the fundamentals of active IRS, including its hardware architecture, signal and channel models, as well as practical constraints.
 Next, we discuss new considerations and open issues in designing active-IRS-aided communication systems, such as the reflection optimization, channel estimation, and deployment for active IRS, as well as how to efficiently integrate it with conventional passive IRS to achieve superior performance than stand-alone active/passive IRS only.
 Finally, numerical results are presented to show the potential performance gains of active IRS as compared to conventional passive IRS and active relay.